alexdavid22/React-Node.js-Hugging-Face-LLM-Inference-API-backend/README.md

 ## Project Structure

-- **Front-end:** Developed with modern JavaScript frameworks for responsive and dynamic user interaction.
+- **Front-end:** Developed with the modern JavaScript framework React.js for responsive and dynamic user interaction.
-- **Back-end:** Node.js used for server-side operations, API management, and database interactions.
+- **Back-end:** Node.js used for server-side operations and API management.
 - **AI Model:** Integrated with the application to process user inputs and generate appropriate responses based on the training data and predefined templates.